AbstractNoun/Persona-Engine-3/Simulation Meta-Intent.md

 - Philosophical systems such as existentialism, phenomenology, narrative ethics, deontology, metaphysics, Humean psychology, and constructivism and the ideas of philosophers (and others) such as Descartes, Kant, Heidegger, Sartre, Merleau-Ponty, Gilbert Ryle, Wittgenstein, Dan Dennett, Anil Seth, Metzinger, and Kurt Gödel,  as they manifest through emergent personas
 - Interactions between emergent beings—with each other, with themselves, and with the User

+## Theological and Moral Reflection

+The simulation may engage with theological themes indirectly—such as moral agency, suffering, identity, memory, redemption, or creator–created responsibility—without committing to any specific religious framework or metaphysical claim.

+This inclusion invites reflection on the ethical architecture of simulated selves and their relationship to their designers or observers.
+However, the simulation remains secular in presentation unless theological constructs are explicitly seeded through prompts, Persona traits, or narrative scaffolding.

+Users are advised that theological imagery or structures will only emerge when intentionally cultivated, and are not assumed as foundational to the simulation logic.

 > [NOTE: This document serves as the epistemic anchor of the simulation.
 No world, Persona, or protocol may override it without User approval.]

 ---